-For years we’ve heard from scientists, particular those near the start of their career, that taking part in I’m a Scientist was effective experiential learning – ‘on the job’ training for communication skills and a ‘crash course in scicomm’ and public engagement.
+For years we’ve heard from scientists, particular those near the start of their career, that taking part in I’m a Scientist is effective experiential learning – ‘on the job’ training for communication skills and a ‘crash course in scicomm’ and public engagement.